 - Fear that the person or another person will immediately or in the future be kidnapped.

-Additionally, Missouri defines forcible compulsion to include the use of a substance administered without a victim’s knowledge or consent which renders the victim physically or mentally impaired so as to be incapable of making an informed consent to sexual intercourse.
+Additionally, Missouri defines forcible compulsion to include the use of a substance administered without a victim’s knowledge or which renders the victim physically or mentally impaired so as to be incapable of making an informed consent to sexual intercourse.

 Who Can Not Give Consent?